SmiJa/ecard/README.md

 This project allows you to send an Ecard to a friend or family member.

+## Project Requirements

+## Project Setup

+## Running the project
+ - Open the terminal in VSCode
+ - Type 'npm run' into the terminal and press ENTER

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).